A melomakarona recipe perfect for the holiday season. You’d never know these Greek Christmas cookies are gluten-free and vegan!

 The word “melo” means honey, which is what makes the syrup that you dip these cookies in.
 If you are strict vegan, subbing maple syrup works just as well.

 The word “makarona” means pasta, but the term originally came from the ancient Greek word “makaria,” which was a piece of bread served at funerals that had the shape of these Greek cookies.
+Some areas also call them Finikia.

 Tips for making melomakarona